alfarih31/alfarih31.github.io/_includes/docs/resume.md

 Achievements/Tasks:
 - Develop an API for PWA application and IoT device using `Python` & `Node.Js`
 - Build and maintain server on cloud service (`Google Cloud Project`) for production service and create Continuous Integration/Continuous Deplyoment (`CI/CD`) using `CircleCI` and integrated to Git
-- Build a Native App for the IoT device user controlling it using `Flutter` with `Dart` programming language
+- Build a Native App for the IoT device controllers using `Flutter` with `Dart` programming language

 &ensp;